-Global Intrapreneurship Fellowship is an integrated work-learning international intrapreneurship and exchange program that identifies and connects brilliant students from post-secondary institutions to development organizations and social enterprises.
-The fellowship provides participants with avenues for cultural exchanges, international work experiences, and early exposure to the development sector as they lend projects, product development, and research support to development organizations and social enterprises around the world.
+Intrapreneurship fellowship is a social entrepreneurship training and integrated work-learning intrapreneurship program that engages Canadian post-secondary school students in our work to help them gain paid work experiences.
+The Fellowship identifies and connects brilliant students from post-secondary institutions and engages them as research and project assistant who support the implementation of our programs.
+The fellowship provides participants with avenues for gaining work experiences, and early exposure to social entrepreneurship as they lend projects, product development, and research support.

 We are looking for brilliant and committed students that meet the following requirements:

 - Highly proficient in English speaking and writing (Proficiency in French is an added advantage)